 BOI Filing for LLCs: Guide to Beneficial Ownership Reporting

-Both domestic reporting companies and foreign reporting companies are required to report beneficial ownership information.
+Both domestic reporting companies and foreign reporting companies can report beneficial ownership information.
 But what’s the difference between the two?

 Reporting companies created under the laws of a state or territory in the United States are considered domestic.
 But if a company is organized in a foreign country, and it’s filed paperwork to be able to transact business in the U.S., it’s regarded as a foreign reporting company.